 Does this framework require Communication achievement above the minimum SASW requirement?
-YES \Box NO \boxtimes

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

-Enter alternative grade/level requirements and reasons here.

-Application of Number
+YES $\ \square$ NO \boxtimes If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level

-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
-Additional guidance materials can be found on the Knowledge Base section of the ACW website.
+For the current list of acceptable proxy qualifications and appropriate minimum grade/lever requirements, please refer to the most recent version of SASW on the gov.wales website.